MamidalaV/School_District_Analysis/README.md

 ![district_summary](https://user-images.githubusercontent.com/74985818/112768360-cd553f00-8fe9-11eb-8b65-88bd4a85e9de.png)

 ### Part 2 - School Summary
-- The merged DataFrame is further sliced to get the following data to create a new dataframe for **School Summary**:
+- The merged DataFrame is also sliced to get the following data to create a new dataframe for **School Summary**:
   1. Type of school
   2. Total students per school
   3. Total budget per school